ngjunsiang/laymansguide-src/season12/issue155/issue155.md

 Keep in mind that in addition to translating the x86-64 instructions to ARM, the M1 also has to *execute them*—the program must go on.
 It should not be surprising at all that there is a performance hit compared with executing native ARM instructions.

-If you were given a set of execution instructions were in your native language, you would have little difficulty carrying out the required task.
+If you were given a set of execution instructions in your native language, you would have little difficulty carrying out the required task.
 But if the execution instructions are now in alien language?
-Suppose you were given translation instructions, in your native language, for understanding the alien language in your native language.
+Suppose you were given translation instructions, in your native language, for understanding the alien language.
 You would definitely be doing it slower than if the execution instructions were in your native language.

 ## Just-in-time translation

 These days, our processors are fast enough that if they are not too bogged down, they can actually read in instructions slightly ahead of time, translate them, and store the translated instructions for a short period of time before they are executed.
-This way, the operating system remains every so slightly ahead of the program being translated, in a way reminiscent of our currently strained global supply chain.
+This way, the operating system remains ever so slightly ahead of the program being translated, in a way reminiscent of our currently strained global supply chain.

 Naturally, it doesn’t make sense to keep doing translation work.
 As much as possible, we want to minimise it!
 But how?